 • Second, the law’s definition of “persons abroad” is broader than many buyers expect.
 It typically includes non-Swiss citizens who do not have permanent residence status, meaning someone can live in Switzerland for years and still be treated as “foreign” for property purposes until their residency status changes.

-This creates a tiered reality that surprises many high-net-worth buyers, as a person can be economically integrated, running a business, paying Swiss taxes, living locally, yet still face residential purchase restrictions if their residence permit doesn’t place them in the Swiss-equivalent category.
+This creates a tiered reality that surprises many high-net-worth buyers.
+You can be economically integrated — running a business, paying Swiss taxes, living locally — and still face residential purchase restrictions if your residence permit doesn’t place you in the Swiss-equivalent category.
+Capital and local presence don’t automatically override legal classification.

 The key takeaway is that Lex Koller regulates buyer status and property type more than buyer wealth.
 In Switzerland, capital alone rarely overrides the legal classification of the buyer or the residential nature of the asset.